hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* What kinds of things should I look into and are scalable?

+* You are a musician with the barbell or the material
 * Even though it is hard, I will do it
 * FOCUS
 * Relax and throw punches, rest and try again